TomPace101/nanopore_diffusion/notes.md

 - file name: p.name0
     Of course, for a folder, this isn't a file.
+- full path: str(p) (repr(p) is different, and should not be used)
+- assure_dir: create the necessary directories if they don't already exist.
+    And this means having disk operations is ok.
+    It also requires knowing if the endpoint is a file or folder.
+    (See below.)
-- full path: str(p) (repr(p) is different, and should not be used) In fact, any function that needs a string instead of a path object will need to get str(p.whatever) instead of just p.whatever.
+In fact, any function that needs a string instead of a path object will need to get str(p.whatever) instead of just p.whatever.
   Or maybe the subclass methods could return strings.